StanfordBioinformatics/loom/deploy/README.md

 #### TODO:
 - Once ansible 1.9.3 and a supporting version of elasticluster have been added to pip repository, make a requirements.txt.
+- Elasticluster's export and import commands might be a better way of getting up and running.
+However, this only saves the step of editing .elasticluster/config using config_template.
+Would still need to install software, add roles, and get SSH keys and API keys.